mirmeep/blog.arthub.studio/content/policies/refund.md

 Since Art Hub Studio LLC’s business is comprised of 50% retail and 50% services, our cancellation/returns and refund policy is split into two sections.
 These sections are tailored for your unique situation of either purchasing retail merchandise, or hiring us for Licensor services.

 #### Retail Merchandise Order Cancellation
-1. You have the option to cancel your whole order, or part of your order via the [Cancellation, Return & Refund Request form](https://art-hub-studio-llc.checkoutpage.co/), emailing arthubstudiollc@gmail.com, or calling (607) 325-5500.
+1. You have the option to cancel your whole order, or part of your order via the [contact forms](https://art-hub-studio-llc.checkoutpage.co/cancelation-return-and-refund-request), emailing arthubstudiollc@gmail.com, or calling (607) 325-5500.

 2. The option to cancel will be available until your order ships.